0xUthman44/detection-engineering-labs/wazuh-lab/README.md

 ## Professional Overview

-This portfolio demonstrates practical, demonstrable competence across the core SOC analyst wazuh skill set:
+This portfolio demonstrates practical, demonstrable competence using wazuh as the SIEM:

 * Alert triage and log analysis
 * SIEM investigation and threat hunting (Wazuh)